ACCIDENT REPORTING IS ON YOU

 The wise words of Smokey Bear about personal responsibility are also applicable to reporting boating accidents.
 With car accidents, it’s typically the responsibility of law enforcement to file a report.
 But with boating accidents, that responsibility falls on you, the operator or owner of each boat involved.
 Not many people know that so we need to spread the word to keep our fellow boaters up to speed, so to speak.

-THE MOST COMMON VESSEL TYPES INVOLVED IN REPORTED ACCIDENTS WERE OPEN MOTORBOATS (47%), PERSONAL WATERCRAFT (18%) AND CABIN MOTORBOATS (15%).*
+THE MOST COMMON VESSEL TYPES INVOLVED IN ACCIDENT REPORTING WERE OPEN MOTORBOATS (45%), PERSONAL WATERCRAFT (19%) AND CABIN MOTORBOATS (16%).*

 Anecdotal evidence suggests that boating accidents are being under reported.
-This may be because many boat operators are unaware that it is their responsibility to report boating accidents, even if the true cost of the accident or injury is discovered at a later date.
+This may be because many boaters and boat operators are unaware that accident reporting is their responsibility, even if the true cost of the accident or injury is discovered at a later date.

 Guidelines for when and how to file can get a little complicated, as with most types of forms.
 The language can be confusing.
 To be safe (pun intended), we recommend downloading forms from your state’s boating authority and keeping a few blank accident reporting forms on your boat or in your vehicle.
 The filing criteria can be found on the forms, which will help you fill it out as best you can.
 You can always reach out to where you got the forms for help.